Table of Contents

 1. Gyan Mudra

-Gyan Mudra, or Chin Mudra, is the most commonly used mudra in yoga and meditation.
-You’ve probably practiced it many times, especially if you follow online yoga or have your meditation routine.
-In this mudra, the tips of your thumb and index finger touch to form a circle while the other three fingers stay straight.
+Gyan Mudra, also known as Chin Mudra, is one of the most commonly practised mudras in yoga and meditation.
+If you follow online yoga sessions or have a regular meditation routine, you’ve likely practised this mudra many times.
+In this mudra, the tips of the thumb and index finger touch to form a circle, while the remaining three fingers remain straight.

 This hand position is believed to promote unity within yourself and the universe.
 It is also said to enhance knowledge, focus, and creativity.
 Gyan Mudra helps open the flow of energy throughout the body.